Know Your Rights

-The right to privacy refers to protections involving access to the victims’ personal information.
+The right to privacy refers to protections involving limiting or preventing access to the victims’ personal information.
 Control over the release of personal information protects victims from being re-victimized during criminal proceedings.
 This Quicktool provides a discussion of a victim’s right to privacy and how this right is rooted in the federal constitution and state constitutions.

 The Right to Protection (3:21)

 The right to protection relates to the victim’s right to be reasonably protected from the accused during and after the criminal justice process.
 It is generally reflected in constitutional and statutory provisions that address issues of the victim’s physical safety and mental and emotional health.
 This Quicktool provides a discussion of a victim’s right to protection and how victims may request protection and receive notification of release.

 The right to privacy post-conviction refers to protections involving limiting or preventing access to the victims’ personal information even after the trial is over.
 It is generally reflected in constitutional and statutory provisions as well as other areas of the law.
 This Quicktool focuses on privacy issues that may come up in the post-conviction context and touches on considerations that advocates and attorneys might want to discuss with survivors, to help them navigate post-conviction privacy concerns.

 The right to restitution is a right to have the court order a convicted person to pay money to the victim(s) of the offense to compensate them for certain financial losses.
 This Quicktool provides an overview of the right to restitution and includes information and tips for securing this right as part of the criminal justice process.